maryam-mohebbi/gender_statistics/women_rights/readme.md

 North American countries, the United States, and Canada both had labor force proportions above 50%.
 However, the employment ratio for the United States was consistently less than 50%, while Canada's employment ratio ranged from 45% to 52.5% over the years.
 Costa Rica reached a labor force proportion of 50% in 2020, while Jamaica reached more than 50% in 2015, with maximum employment ratios of 50.39% in 2021, indicating the active participation of a significant portion of their populations in the labor force.

 ![North and Middle America Employment Ratio and Labor Force](img/n-america-employment-vs-labor-force.png)

+## Employment Ratio Comparison by Genders
+The analysis presents the Employment to Population Ratio (EPR) categorized by gender and the total population.
+The EPR is calculated based on the percentage of employed individuals aged 15 and above in the respective gender and total populations.
+The data allows us to observe the employment trends among females and males separately, as well as the overall employment situation.